DonGuillotine/mioca-mall/README.md

 # Mioca Mall E-commerce Store
 I created a user-friendly ecommerce platform using Django, that efficiently manages orders, inventory, and other business tasks.
-The combination of the framework and my development has resulted in a reliable and scalable platform for users.
+The combination of the framework and my development skills has resulted in a reliable and scalable platform for users.

 <h2> A clean and user-friendly interface for browsing and purchasing products.</h2>
 <img src="https://i.imgur.com/3NWuVUS.gif">